By Erik Marcus

 Small Changes Beat No Changes

 Many people succumb to all-or-nothing thinking when it comes to contemplating dietary change.
-That is, if they decide they aren’t ready to go vegan, they’ll take no action at all.
-But even the smallest steps can deliver important results, while laying the groundwork for future progress.
+For instance, if they decide they aren’t ready to go vegan, they’ll often take no action at all.
+But even the smallest steps in a plant-based direction can deliver important results, while laying the groundwork for future progress.

-So if you’re not ready to commit to major dietary change, even small shifts are worthwhile.
+So if you’re not ready to commit to major dietary change, take a smaller step.
 Concepts like Meat Free Mondays, Reducetarian diets, and Vegan Before 6:00 offer something for everyone.
-If there’s an animal product you presently eat that you don’t really enjoy, why not cut it out today?
+If you there’s an animal product you presently eat that you don’t really enjoy, why not cut it out today?

-I’ve followed a vegan diet for more than thirty years, so I hope you’ll take my word for this: as you incorporate more vegan foods into your diet, the amount of pleasure you derive from eating won’t decrease—it will instead grow by leaps and bounds.
-You’ll experience a wider variety of delicious food than ever before, and you’ll probably feel better as well.
+I’ve followed a vegan diet for more than thirty years, so I hope you’ll take my word for this: as you incorporate more vegan foods into your diet, the amount of pleasure you derive from eating will grow by leaps and bounds.
+You’ll enjoy a wider variety of delicious food than ever before, and you’ll probably feel better as well.

 Always Take the Easy Route

-So, when transitioning your diet, give yourself every advantage.
+When transitioning your diet, give yourself every advantage.
 You don’t have to figure everything out on your own.
-There are a number of fabulous resources to show you the way, and a little reading pays off big time.
-My essay on how to go vegan will teach you more useful information in thirty minutes than you’d learn from months of following a vegan diet.
-After reading it, check out my guide to easy vegan cooking.
+A number of fabulous resources will show you the way, and a little reading pays off big time.
+My essay on how to go vegan will teach you most of what you need to know in just thirty minutes.
+After reading it, perhaps read my guide to vegan cooking, or explore the most vegan-friendly cuisines.

 Above all, enjoy yourself.
 Food is undeniably one of life’s great pleasures.
-And when you bring your diet into alignment with your core values and beliefs, you’ll gain a whole new level of satisfaction from eating.
+As you align your diet to your core values and beliefs, you’ll gain a whole new level of satisfaction from eating.

 For further reading, see my regularly-updated list of recommended books.

-If you found this “Why Go Vegan?” essay of value, I need your help getting it into more hands.
+If you found this essay of value, I need your help getting it into more hands.
 Would you please consider sharing it via email or social media?
-Please help me get this essay read by as many people as possible.
 Thanks! —Erik Marcus

 - Compassion in World Farming, Strategic Plan 2018-2022, p.
 6.